 The Boston Preservation Alliance is an independent, nonprofit organization that brings people and organizations together to influence the future of Boston’s historic buildings, landscapes, and communities.
 We envision Boston as a continually vibrant, world-class city that respects, protects and celebrates its historic resources for the valuable contributions they make and one that prioritizes harmony and enduring quality in new development.
 Through advocacy and education we guide thoughtful change that simultaneously stewards the historic character that defines our city.

 • Providing an independent voice for historic preservation and the quality of Boston’s built environment;

 • Setting the Preservation agenda by working with local, state, and federal advocacy and regulatory partners as well as legislators to enhance regulations and policy issues impacting Boston and beyond;

 • Giving up-to-date information about proposed changes to historic resources throughout the city and regional and national preservation-related news;

 • Reviewing and influencing development projects that impact historic neighborhoods, often providing public comment or meeting with regulators, proponents and concerned citizens;

-• Hosting and collaborating on public education activates such as workshops, lectures, and city walking tours;
+• Hosting and collaborating on public education activities such as workshops, lectures, and city walking tours;

 • Recognizing quality preservation and appropriate new construction in an annual awards program;